jleben/paw2019/tutorial/onsets.md

 The goal of this tutorial is to create a sound analyzer detecting onsets of sounds.
 As an example, we will use a short sound clip ([claps.wav](claps.wav)).
 This is the beginning of the disco song Car Wash by Rose Royce.
 The clip contains several classic disco claps.
 Our program will detect these claps and output a stream of boolean values: true at the beginning of each clap, and false at all other instants.

-The file `onsets.arrp` contains the initial code.
+The file [onsets.arrp](onsets.arrp) contains the initial code.
 The code represents a first attempt at the goal, simply outputting true whenever the amplitude of the input signal is larger than a threshold.

-You can test the program using the following steps:
+You can run the program using the following steps:

 - Compile the code into a program named `onsets`:

         arrp onsets.arrp -x onsets

-- Run the program and with the file `claps.wav` as input and writing the output into `onsets.txt`.
+- Run the program using the file `claps.wav` as input and writing the output into `onsets.txt`.
 The input file is read using `ffmpeg`:

         ffmpeg -i claps.wav -ar 44.1k -f f64le pipe:1 | ./onsets x=pipe:raw > onsets.txt

 - The above two steps are defined in the provided Makefile, so if you have `make` installed, you can simply run `make onsets` instead of the first step and `make onsets-output` instead of both steps.

+Alternatively, if you are using the online [Playground](http://arrp-lang.info/play), you can use as input a shorter clip containing only the last 5 of the claps, downsampled to 8 kHz ([claps_8khz.wav](claps_8khz.wav)) and converted to text ([claps_8khz.txt](claps_8khz.txt)):

+- Copy the contents of [claps_8khz.txt](claps_8khz.txt) into the Input box in the Playground.
+- Copy the code from [onsets.arrp](onsets.arrp) into the Code box and modify the definition of `sr` to `sr = 8000;`.

+Note that the Playground outputs only the first 1000 output elements.

 ## Strategy